 “…the semiauto-auto ban gives jack-booted government thugs more power to take away our constitutional rights, break in our doors, seize our guns, destroy our property, and even injure or kill us.”

-LaPierre’s use of the phrase “jack-booted government thugs” was his metaphorical way of likening BATF officials to Nazis.
+LaPierre’s use of the phrase “jack-booted government thugs” was his metaphorical way of equating BATF officials with Nazis.

-On April 19, 1995, just six days after the NRA’s fundraising letter was sent out, the Alfred P. Murrah Federal Building in downtown Oklahoma City was destroyed by a bomb, killing 168 people.the Oklahoma City bombing, Timothy McVeigh and Terry Nichols, shared an anger over gun control laws and the federal government’s role in the Ruby Ridge and Waco tragedies.
+On April 19, 1995, just six days after LaPierre sent out his NRA fundraising letter, the Alfred P. Murrah Federal Building in downtown Oklahoma City was destroyed by a bomb, killing 168 people.It was later discovered that the conspirators behind the Oklahoma City bombing, Timothy McVeigh and Terry Nichols, were also angry over gun control laws and the federal government’s involvement in the Ruby Ridge and Waco tragedies.

 Gun control advocates suggested that the inflammatory rhetoric in LaPierre’s letter had encouraged the bombing.

-Nonetheless, the group’s 1995 fundraising letter and LaPierre’s use of the phrase “jack-booted government thugs” in that letter remain notorious among critics of the NRA.
+Nonetheless, LaPierre’s use of the phrase “jack-booted government thugs” in his fundraising letter remains notorious among gun control advocates and critics of the NRA.

-Recently, for example, liberal groups harshly criticized Fox News for using LaPierre as a commentator in a March 10, 2011 segment about the Bureau of Alcohol, Tobacco and Firearms.
+For example, in 2011, liberal groups harshly criticized Fox News for using LaPierre as a commentator in a segment about the Bureau of Alcohol, Tobacco and Firearms.

 Of course, in the view of NRA members, guns and ill-advised words don’t kill people — ill people do.